gunpinyo/phometa/README.md

 # phometa
-Phometa is an application that can build formal system based on visualisation.
+Phometa is a web application
+that can build formal systems based on visualisation.

 This is individual project of Gun Pinyo
 Supervisor: Dr. Krysia Broda